On the membership of two-variable Rational Inner Functions in spaces of Dirichlet-type: Introduction

 In our paper, we consider weighted versions, and study the membership of RIFs in these spaces.
 Fix $\alpha\in(0,2).$ The \textit{mixed-norm Dirichlet-type spaces} $\mathcal{D}_{1,1,\alpha}(\mathbb{D}^2)$ consist of holomorphic functions $f\colon \mathbb{D}^2\to \mathbb{C}$ satisfying the norm boundedness condition

 As is explained in \cite{Chavan}, the space $\mathcal{D}$ is closely connected with cyclic analytic $2$-isometries.
 Indeed, $\mathcal{D}$ together with its weighted counterparts feature in a variant of Richter's representation theorem (see \cite{Ransford}) for pairs of operators \cite[Theorem 2.4]{Chavan}.
-Weighted spaces corresponding to \eqref{weightedBCGspaces} were recently studied by Nailwal and Zalar, who gave a characterization of polynomials cyclic with respect to shift operators \cite{NZprep}.
+Weighted spaces corresponding to \eqref{weightedBCGspaces} were recently studied by Nailwal and Zalar and by Torkinejad-Ziarati in \cite{NZprep, Pouriya1}, with a focus on polynomials cyclic with respect to shift operators.

 The advantage of mixed-norm Dirichlet-type spaces in the present context is that in the integral representation of their norm, one integral is taken over the circle $\mathbb{T}.$ If the integrand is a RIF, say $\varphi(z_1,z_2),$ then for each $\zeta_2\in \mathbb{T}$ the slice function $z_1\mapsto \varphi_{\zeta_2}(z_1)=\varphi(z_1,\zeta_2)$ is a finite Blaschke product, whose zeros depend on the $\zeta_2$-variable.
 These mixed-norm spaces in general differ from the mixed-partial $\mathfrak{D}_\alpha$ spaces but we will see that there do exist connections between $\mathcal{D}_\alpha$ and $\mathfrak{D}_\alpha.$